katrinabrock/juli-slipRs/README.md

+# Julia and R spatial library incompatibilities

 Hello!
 Thank you for your interest in this investigation.

 ## Goals

-[x] Find a way to run `Circuitscape.jl` via `JuliaCall` and `terra` and/or `sf` in the same R session.
-(It's magic.R) [ ] Figure out the root cause...or at least the exactly what program or package is to blame so that it can be raised to the appropariate developers.
+- [x] Find a way to run `Circuitscape.jl` via `JuliaCall` and `terra` and/or `sf` in the same R session.
+(It's magic.R)
+- [ ] Figure out the root cause...or at least the exactly what program or package is to blame so that it can be raised to the appropariate developers.

+btw - This issue impacts both `terra` and `sf` which both wrap `GDAL`.
+Likely impacts more packages on the julia side as well.

 ## Short version